-- Semiahmoo Spit Trail (Blaine) – 3/4 miles paved and 3/4 mile beach walk
+Semiahmoo Spit Trail (Blaine) – .75 mile paved and .75 mile beach walk

 Easy paved trail with scenic water views next to Semiahmoo Resort.
 Great for a family bike ride with young children, or for bird watching.
 And, venture to the other side of the spit for a beach walk.
 Take I-5 exit 270 and follow the signs to Semiahmoo Resort (about 9 miles).

-There are several trails on Chuckanut Mountain which is located between Chuckanut Drive Highway 11 and Interstate 5.
+Located between Chuckanut Drive Highway 11 and Interstate 5, the Chuckanut Mountains offer a variety of trails.
 The trails listed are accessed on the west side of the mountain.
-Some trails can be reached via I-5 exit 240.
-Some of the parking lots have a $5 fee.
+Some can be reached via I-5 exit 240 while others have a $5 parking lot.
 (Miles listed are one way)

-This popular trail is relatively steep, and takes you to the lake.
+This popular trail is relatively steep and takes you to the lake.
 There is a nice overlook at 9/10 of a mile.
 Paid parking across from the Larrabee State Park entrance.
+Discover pass is required.